helixyte/TheLMA/docs/devguide/newplugin.rst

 .. _test:

-9.)
+8.)
 Unit Tests
 ..............

-Implement :doc:`unit tests <unittests>` for the model, resource, the DB access and the representers.
+Implement :doc:`unit tests <unittests>` for the entity, resource, the DB access and the representers.

 .. _documentation:

-10.)
+9.)
 Documentation
 ..................

 Do not forget to add a documentation for the plugin.
-In the case of TheLMA you have to add a link to the reffering model class in *docs/api/models.rst* (both in the alpabetical header section and in the details section below).
+In the case of TheLMA you have to add a link to the reffering entity class in *docs/api/entities.rst* (both in the alpabetical header section and in the details section below).